Tagged architecture

-In computer science, a tagged architecture is a particular type of computer architecture where every word of memory constitutes a tagged union, being divided into a number of bits of data, and a tag section that describes the type of the data: how it is to be interpreted, and, if it is a reference, the type of the object that it points to.
+In computer science, a tagged architecture is a type of computer architecture where every word of memory constitutes a tagged union, being divided into a number of bits of data, and a tag section that describes the type of the data: how it is to be interpreted, and, if it is a reference, the type of the object that it points to.

+Precursors

+Some early systems use tagging of data in memory but do not have all of the characteristics now consider to be part of tagged architectures.

+RCA 601

+The RCA 601 has a 3-bit tag register and a 3-bit tag for every 24-bit half-word.
+Every instruction can request a test for equal or unequal tag, and cause a maskable interrupt if the specified match fails.
+There is no architectural connection between the tag and the contents of the half-word; it is strictly determined by the software.

+Burroughs B5000, B5500 and B5700

+The Burroughs B5000, B5500 and B5700 have 48-bit words with no appended tag field.
+However, while there are no tag fields for character, instruction or numeric (floating point) words, all of the control word formats include a 3-bit tag.
+However, the replacement architecture, starting with the B6500, does have a tag for every word.

+Architecture

 In contrast, program and data memory are indistinguishable in the von Neumann architecture, making the way the memory is referenced critical to interpret the correct meaning.

-Notable examples of American tagged architectures were the Lisp machines, which had tagged pointer support at the hardware and opcode level, the Burroughs large systems, which have a data-driven tagged and descriptor-based architecture, and the non-commercial Rice Computer.
+Notable examples of American tagged architectures were the Lisp machines, which had tagged pointer support at the hardware and opcode level, the Burroughs B6500 and successors, which have a data-driven tagged and descriptor-based architecture, and the non-commercial Rice Computer.
 Both the Burroughs and Lisp machine are examples of high-level language computer architectures, where the tagging is used to support types from a high-level language at the hardware level.

 In addition to this, the original Xerox Smalltalk implementation used the least-significant bit of each 16-bit word as a tag bit: if it was clear then the hardware would accept it as an aligned memory address while if it was set it was treated as a (shifted) 15-bit integer.
 Current Intel documentation mentions that the lower bits of a memory address might be similarly used by some interpreter-based systems.

 In the Soviet Union, the Elbrus series of supercomputers pioneered the use of tagged architectures in 1973.